The Task Force on Climate-Related Financial Disclosures (TCFD)

 The TCFD and Scenario Planning: A Key to Success in the Low-Carbon Economy.

-Scenario Planning is a tool that can help organizations prepare for and understand the potential impacts of climate change on their business.
-It involves developing different scenarios of how the future might unfold and then assessing the implications of these scenarios for the organization.
+Scenario Planning is a tool that can help organisations prepare for and understand the potential impacts of climate change on their business.
+It involves developing different scenarios of how the future might unfold and then assessing the implications of these scenarios for the organisation.

-The TCFD recommends that organizations use Scenario Planning in their climate risk management process.
-The TCFD framework does not explicitly require organizations to use quantitative scenario planning, but it does encourage them to use “robust frameworks for scenario analysis.”
+The TCFD recommends that organisations use Scenario Planning in their climate risk management process.
+The TCFD framework does not explicitly require organisations to use quantitative scenario planning, but it does encourage them to use “robust frameworks for scenario analysis.”

 While quantitative scenario planning is a valuable tool for understanding the potential impacts of climate change, it is also the most poorly adopted element of the TCFD reporting framework.
 Quantitative scenario analysis can be more complex and time-consuming to develop and implement than qualitative scenario planning.
 Additionally, quantitative scenario planning requires access to a large amount of data, which can be challenging to obtain, particularly for investment funds.